What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: Withdrawn from service in 1971

-• YouTube video of the Cargomaster
+• YouTube Video: Cargomaster

 4. Boeing KC-135 Stratotanker: Essential Military Refueler (1957)